 Red in Hebrew is “adom” and is related to the word for ground or earth, which is “ada’mah.”
 The words “red,” “Adam,” and “ground” all come from the same root word.
 In Lamentations 4:7, the word is translated “ruddy.”
 This ties the red heifer to humanity whom God created from the earth.
 Through Adam and Eve, people were defiled by sin so that their physical bodies died and returned to dust from which they came (Genesis 3:19).

-The heifer, meaning a female cow that has never borne a calf, is the one and only female animal sacrifice in all Judaism.
+A heifer is a female cow that has never borne a calf.
+It’s the one and only female animal sacrifice in all Judaism.
 Some have speculated that this serves to set this sacrifice apart as special.
 Some others believe that it ties into the idea that those who have been redeemed by the blood of Jesus Christ are considered the Bride of Christ.

 Like all other animal sacrifices, the red heifer could have no physical deformity.
 Also, no yoke could have been across her neck, and no work could have been done by her.
 As the Jews were wont to do, though, Rabbis later added more specifications to the sacrifice through their traditions.
-They now look at the quality of the color of the red (must be a deep red down to the hoofs).
+They now look at the quality of the color of the red.
+(It must be a deep red down to the hoofs).

-They also look at the type of birth (must be a natural birth and not by cesarean section), the age of the cow (has to be three or four years old according to the Mishna), and the number of hairs allowed to be another color (may not even have two black or white hairs).
+They also look at the type of birth.
+(It must be a natural birth and not by cesarean section).
+And the age of the cow.
+(It has to be three or four years old according to the Mishna.)
+They even check the number of hairs allowed to be another color.
+(The cow may not even have two black or white hairs).
 Also, the cow must have been born in Israel.
 Incidentally, the Jews believe that only nine perfect red heifers have ever been sacrificed by the Jewish people.
 The tenth sacrifice will happen directly preceding the building of the third temple.
 Read more about that from a Jewish perspective here: The Temple Institute.

 The Location And Slaughter